MiddletonCommunityVoice/services-list/content/gp-surgeries/Walk-in-Centres.md

 *Hours vary depending on which centre you use*

 ## Other Out of hours Services
-- Use the GP 7 day access service.
+- Use the GP 7 day access service
-- See 7 day access in this directory
+See 7 day access in this directory

 - Dial 111 for help and advice

-- Via BARDOC
+- or Via BARDOC and GP Care Services

 **DIAL 999 in life and death emergency**